 However, call me stupid but I could never work out how to beat the Okumura boss on Normal.
 Oh I could target their weaknesses just fine, but no amount of chaining allowed me to kill all the shadows within the two-round time limit.
 (I’m not saying it can’t be done, but I never managed it 😉 )

 But if you increase the difficulty to Merciless, you’re going to deal a lot more damage with each blow.
 This is one of the perks of this mode; it’ll make it easier for you to kill all the shadows before they run away.
 Of course it means that you’ll be more vulnerable as well, so I’d say equip the strongest armour for each of your team mates, and equip accessories that will maximise the power of your characters’ attacks.

 2) Pick the right team

-So the first round of enemies is weak to fire.
+So the first round of enemies is weak to fire and wind.
 The second round is weak to psychic.
 The third, nuclear and electricity.
 The fourth, wind and bless.
-The fifth, curse.
-(The boss battle continues after the fifth round, but I’ll come to that joyous moment in a sec…)
+The fifth, curse and psychic.
+Shout-out to Samuel for help with these!
+(Also note, the boss battle continues after the fifth round, but I’ll come to that joyous moment in a sec…)